Boat licensing log in

 Moorings that have been removed to date will not be reinstated, and this will not affect existing marinas or those currently in development where online mooring reduction has already been agreed.

 The Canal & River Trust is the owner of the canal bed and permission is needed for the exclusive right to occupy the waterspace as moorings.

 The sub division of existing offside land to create multiple single linear moorings is not supported by this policy.

 The Canal & River Trust's Online Moorings Policy sets out the strategic aims, principles and criteria for considering online mooring sites on the Canal & River Trust's network.

 The policy is complemented by this Business Boating Online Mooring Process that sets out the criteria for moorings proposals for multiple leisure boats or boats to be used for commercial proposals (e.g. hire boats, cafes etc).

 “Online moorings” means those on the main line of the navigation including those that are ‘towpath side' and ‘offside' (i.e. on the opposite side to the towpath) and does not include basins, laybys or other offline mooring.

-- All proposals shall be considered against the criteria set out in this process and the Online Moorings Policy.
+All proposals shall be considered against the criteria set out in this process and the Online Moorings Policy.
 This does not apply to the Kennet & Avon which is subject to the provisions of its conservation plan or the Montgomery Canal which is subject to the Conservation Management Strategy.
-Moorings in River Lee Valley Regional Park are subject to Lee Valley Regional Park Mooring Criteria.
+Moorings in River Lee Valley Regional Park (LVRP) may be subject to LRVP planning policies.